UniversalDevicesInc-PG3/udi-poly-hue-emu/README.md

 # Release Notes

 - 2.0.5 07/09/2018
-  - Uses Polyglot 2.2.1 feature to add table of found spoken devices to the configuration page
+  - Uses new Polyglot feature to add table of found spoken devices to the configuration page
 - 2.0.4 07/09/2018
   - Add missing polyinterface to requirements.txt
 - 2.0.3 06/21/2018